THE NECESSARY MATERIALS

 1. TAKE YOUR MEASUREMENTS

-Using a tape measure, measure its size (at the level of the navel).
-Then remove 9 cm.
+Using a tape measure, measure your waist (at the navel).
+Then subtract 9 cm.

 For example, for this tutorial we have a size of 76 cm - 9 cm = 67 cm